 As you can imagine, automotive technicians work in all types of weather conditions and are responsible for working on all types of vehicles including a variety of makes, models, and types.
 One day you may find yourself working on a hybrid and the next making repairs to a traditional gasoline engine.

 Automotive technicians are needed and heavily relied on as people need help when their vehicle breaks down, is letting out an odd sound, or is in need of maintenance.
-The average salary of an automotive technician is $19.57 per hour according to the Bureau of Labor Statistics.

 Below, we will talk about some of the career outcomes, general duties, and training needed for automotive technicians.
 Should you have any questions, do not hesitate to reach out to one of the UEI advisors today.